AllenGleeson/Ellas_Design/readme.md

 ## Deployment

-I added all my code and images to github and then deployed my project through Heroku.
+I used vsCode to create the website.
+With it it gives some nice tools to add all my code and images to github and then deployed my project through Heroku.
+On Github I created a master branch and then connected to it through vsCode.
+From there when I want to commit code I click on source control and 'stage all changes'.
+I then give a commit message and click to commit.
+After it has been commited and I am happy with it I click 'sysnchronize changes' at the bottom of the window.
+This pushes my code to github.
+My gitignore file was created after creating a new django project.

-Going to Heroku and creating a new Heroku App with the projects name.
-Then connecting the app to the code on github and doing a manual deploy, ensuring to have the Procile and requirements.txt required to run the project on Heroku. https://devcenter.heroku.com/articles/github-integration
+To deploy to Heroku I create a new Heroku App with the projects name.
+I set all the required enviroment variable and then connect the app to the code on github by doing a manual deploy, ensuring to have the Procile and requirements.txt required to run the project on Heroku. https://devcenter.heroku.com/articles/github-integration